All Episodes

 I know there are people who disagree with me.

-I I have friends on Wall Street.
+I have friends on Wall Street.

 If we didn't infuse that capital, it would be like not calling the fire truck when your house is halfway burned down.

-It would be just the same thing I people are gonna disagree with it.
+It would be just the same thing.

-But one thing, one thing, and this is another thing I thought about it after I watched the show.
+But one thing, one thing, and this is another thing I thought about after I watched the show.

 And I'm not criticizing myself, folks.

-Don't don't be uh don't misunderstand here.
+Don't misunderstand here.

-I'm not beating myself up, but I always recognize that no matter how good something is, it can always be better.
+But I always recognize that no matter how good something is, it can always be better the next time.

 And another thing I would have loved to add.